MicrosoftDocs/customer-insights/ci-docs/journeys/bot-protection.md

 To enable bot protection, go to **Settings** > **Feature switches** and enable the **Bot Protection (preview)** toggle.

 > [!IMPORTANT]
-> Organizations created after July 22, 2024, will have bot advanced protection enabled by default.
+> Organizations created after July 22, 2024 have advanced bot protection enabled by default.

 ## Impact of bot protection